i-JayshreeChauhan/Project__Virtual_Assitant_Jarvis/README.md

 - 📁 Open local image file
 - 📅 Announces current date and time
 - 📰 (Optional) News headlines feature (currently commented out)
-- 💬 Gracefully exits on "stop/quit/exit conversation"
+- 💬 Gracefully exits on `"stop"`, `"quit"`, or `"exit conversation"`

 ---

 ## 🛠️ Technologies & Libraries Used

 - Python 3
-- `speech_recognition` - For converting speech to text
+- `speech_recognition` – For converting speech to text
-- `pyttsx3` - For text-to-speech functionality
+- `pyttsx3` – For text-to-speech functionality
-- `webbrowser` - To open URLs in the default browser
+- `webbrowser` – To open URLs in the default browser
-- `os` - For local file handling
+- `os` – For local file handling
-- `requests` - For API calls (optional news feature)
+- `requests` – For API calls (optional news feature)
-- `google.genai` - For processing AI responses using Google Gemini
+- `google.generativeai` – For processing AI responses using Google Gemini

 ---